ddhartma/Deep-Reinforcement-Learning-Theory-Intro/README.md

 ### Episodic Tasks
 - Reinforcemnt Learning Tasks with ***a well-defined ending point*** are called ***episodic tasks***
-- In this case, we refer to a complete sequence of interaction, from start to finish, as an episode.
+- In this case, we refer to a complete sequence of interaction, from start to finish, as an ***episode***.
 - Episodic tasks come to an end whenever the agent reaches a ***terminal state***.
 - When the episode ends, the agent looks at the total amount of ***reward*** it received to ***figure out how well it did***.
 - Example: Playing chess
 - It's then able to start from scratch as if it has been completely reborn into the same environment but now with the ***added knowledge*** of what happened in its past life.
 - In this way, as time passes over its many lives, the agent makes better and better decisions.
 - Problem: Feedback is only delivered at the very end of the game.
 - ***Sparse rewards***

 ### Continuing Tasks
 - Tasks that go on forever, ***without end*** are called ***continuing tasks***
 - For instance, an algorithm that buys and sells stocks in response to the financial market would be best modeled as an agent in the continuing tasks.
 - In this case, the agent lives forever.
 - So it has to learn the best way to choose actions while simultaneously interacting with the environment.
     ![image3]

 ## The Reward Hypothesis <a name="reward_hypo"></a>
-- Very different goals can be addressed with the same theoretical framework.
-- All agents formulate their goals in terms of maximizing expected cumulative reward.
+- All goals can be framed as the maximization of (expected) cumulative reward.
-- It's important to note that the word "Reinforcement" and "Reinforcement Learning" is a term originally from **behavioral science**.
-It refers to a **stimulus** that's delivered immediately after behavior to make the behavior more likely to occur in the future.
-In fact, it's an important to defining hypothesis.
-- And we call this hypothesis, the "Reward Hypothesis".
-If this still seems weird or uncomfortable to you, you are not alone.

     ![image4]

 ## Goals and Rewards <a name="goals_rewards"></a>
-Goals
+### Goals
 - Google DeepMind addressed the problem of teaching a robot to walk.
 - They worked with a physical simulation of a humanoid robot and they managed to apply some nice reinforcement learning to get great results.